elevateforhumanity/fix2/docs/reports/INJECT_ENROLLMENT_NOW.md

 # 🎓 Inject Enrollment Programs - MANUAL STEPS

-The Puppeteer automation is failing because Durable.co changed their login page.
+The Puppeteer automation is failing because  changed their login page.

 ## What You'll See After Injection